danishgondaldev/Farm-Management-System/README.md

-# Farm Management System
+# Farm Management System (Be Natural Farm)

 ## Overview

-The Farm Management System is a Windows Forms application developed in C# as a final project for the Object-Oriented Programming course.
+The Farm Management System (Be Natural Farm) is a Windows Forms application developed in C# as a final project for the Object-Oriented Programming course.
 It provides a user-friendly interface for managing farm operations, including tracking and selling farm products and organisms.
 The system allows administrators to add items such as eggs and milk, put organisms (animals and birds) on sale, update organisms' health and weight, and view organisms sorted by weight.
 Customers can also make purchases from the system.

 ## Features